alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 The solution was a very elegant derivation of statistical mechanics using a random bombardment of water molecules.
-He also computed the number of molecules in matter, which is called by chemists
+He also correctly derived the number of molecules in a mole, which is called by chemists
 [Avogadro constant](https://en.wikipedia.org/wiki/Avogadro_constant).

-### What About Gravity?
+In essence Einstein counted the number of atoms in matter.

+### Later Contributions

 The biggest mystery left was:
 how did gravity work in this new world of constant speed of light?